 Students who have English as a second language may be able to have extra time and/or use a dictionary (digital or paper).
-For official IB assessment purposes, the eligibility requirements must be met.
-These can be discussed with the relevant programme coordinator.Novels and other text types, may be provided in a different language than English where available.
+Novels and other text types, may be provided in a different language than English where available.

 Our language acquisition team, in addition to relevant textbooks, use a variety of media and other resources such as the local community, authors may be invited into the school, and we have a variety of board games.